alex-spataru/frc-robot-programming/Introduction.md

 While the probability of exploding your robot or creating the next *Terminator* is highly unlikely.
 Be very careful when writing and testing your code.
 You never know when something will fail or when your robot will start acting “crazy” due to a bad circuit or a bug in the code.

 Use common sense; do not enable the robot when somebody is working with it.
 Warn your team when you enable it and disable as soon as you finished using it.
-If something goes wrong, immediately press the space key in your keyboard to stop the robot.
+If something goes wrong, immediately press the &lt;**SPACE**&gt; key in your keyboard to stop the robot.

 **A quick list of tips may help you:**
 - Always DOUBLE CHECK YOUR CODE when you are writing a new feature